FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of Municipal District of Cappamore - Kilmallock - 18th July 2024.md

 yellow lines causing major road blockages at times.
 These were removed during road

-resurfacing last year and not replaced.---
+resurfacing last year and not replaced.
+---